dlang/DIPs/DIPs/DIP1xxx-ajie.md

 ## Abstract

-This DIP proposes that foreach loops should infer ref for their element variables when it has no effect on semantics.
+This DIP proposes that foreach loops should have an option to be annotated as `auto ref`, which works for both referrable and non-referrable elements.

 This is to allow iteration over a range of non-copyable elements without explicit need to adapt the code for that.